In practice, how many of us do an effective ‘exit review and plan’ and, most importantly, make any changes as a result?

 Having done this exercise, what was your overall conclusion?

-Are you happy with the business, where it’s going and your ability to fulfil your ambitions?
+Are you happy with the business, where it’s going and your ability to fulfil your ambitions so that you can eventually exit?
 If this is the case, keep going but also keep an eye out for opportunities to make it even better.
 Chances are, however, that you have unearthed some things – whether big or small – that you’d like to change.

 Looking ahead – big and small changes

-Are there small changes that you would like to make to improve your leadership and your business performance?
+Are there small changes that you would like to make to improve your leadership and your business performance over the coming years?
 Consistently aiming to improve, and encouraging your team to do likewise, is an incredibly effective way of making progress during a year.
 The cumulative effect of many small changes, which are often easier, quicker and cheaper to implement, can be as transformative as a single big initiative.
 Furthermore, the ‘habit’ of seeking and making improvements is invaluable to any business.

 Or you may have concluded that a major change is needed, either because you feel you need a new opportunity or because things have not gone so well recently – whether COVID related or otherwise.
 The change you need may not be clear and may require some planning and support to identify the best course of action and how to put it into effect.
 Working with someone who can generate ideas, bring structure and provide the focus for change may be the best decision you can take right now.